Simulation Limitations of Affine Cellular Automata: Defining Simulation of Cellular Automata

 Note that the simulation relation is well-defined only for cellular automata with the same radius.
 However, whenever we consider an automaton $\A$ with radius $r$, we can also interpret it as a CA with radius $r' \in \N$ for any $r' > r$ in a natural way.
 This allows us to compare automata with different radii after all.

-A perhaps more natural definition of simulation would be to require the following properties: First, $\A \preceq \B$ if at least one of the following properties hold: \begin{enumerate} \item $\AA \in \SSS(\BB)$; $\A$ is (isomorphic to) a sub-automaton of $\B$. \item $\AA \in \HHH(\BB)$; $\A$ is (isomorphic to) a quotient automaton of $\B$. \item $\AA \in \Xi(\BB)$; $\A$ is (isomorphic to) an iterative power of $\B$. \item $\AA \in \Pfin\left(\HHH(\BB) \cup \SSS(\BB) \cup \Xi(\BB)\right)$; $\A$ is (isomorphic to) a finite product of automata which are themselves ``simulated'' by $\B$. \end{enumerate}
+A perhaps more natural definition of simulation would be to require the following properties: First, $\A \preceq \B$ if at least one of the following properties hold: \begin{enumerate} \item $\AA \in \SSS(\BB)$; $\A$ is (isomorphic to) a sub-automaton of $\B$. \item $\AA \in \HHH(\BB)$; $\A$ is (isomorphic to) a quotient automaton of $\B$. \item $\AA \in \Xi(\BB)$; $\A$ is (isomorphic to) an iterative power of $\B$. \item $\AA \in \Pfin\big(\HHH(\BB) \cup \SSS(\BB) \cup \Xi(\BB)\big)$; $\A$ is (isomorphic to) a finite product of automata which are themselves ``simulated'' by $\B$. \end{enumerate}

 This is well-motivated, since in all these cases, any computation in $\A$ can be easily recovered from a computation in $\B$.
-But any reasonable definition of simulation also must be transitive.
-In the following subsection we prove that the transitive closure of the requirements above exactly yields the CA simulation in Definition \ref{def:ca_simulation}.
+But any reasonable definition of simulation also must be transitive. \chng{In the following subsection, we show that we have chosen the operators $\HHH, \SSS, \Pfin, \Xi$ in Definition \ref{def:ca_simulation} carefully, exactly in this order, because this yields the transitive closure of the requirements above.}